liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/04-preparing-to-install.markdown

 At least 16 GB of memory is recommended, with 64 GB preferred.
 The precise memory allocation required depends on how much data is indexed.
-For index sizes 500 GB to 1 TB, 64 GB of memory will suffice.
+For index sizes 500 GB to 1 TB, 64 GB of memory suffices.

 ## Disk [](id=disk)